 The Christopher Wellington Moore Memorial Scholarship

-Supporting a student at Skyline High School pursuing a degree in music and/or education
+Supporting a student at Oakland High School and McClymonds High School pursuing a degree in music and/or education

 Christopher Wellington Moore (1964-1983) was born and raised in Oakland, CA. From a very young age, Christopher demonstrated a deep love for music, baseball (especially the Oakland A’s) and the outdoors.
 His mother, Camille Moore, and his grandmother, Aline Lewis Wellington, were both educators, and Christopher well understood the value of education.
 He was a loving son who deeply cherished his family.
 Throughout his life, Christopher enjoyed spending time alone, reading books, communing with wildlife, and playing his guitar.
 Christopher was a proud graduate of Skyline High School.

-The Christopher Wellington Moore Memorial Scholarship is a $5,000 award that will be offered annually to one newly graduating Skyline senior who has been accepted to a 4 year university pursuing a degree in music or education.
-This award is eligible to be renewed for up to 3 additional years.
+The Christopher Wellington Moore Memorial Scholarship is a $20,000 award to one graduating senior at Oakland High School or McClymonds High School in Oakland, CA who has been accepted to a 4-year university pursuing a degree in music or education.
+The award will be disbursed in four annual installments of $5,000 to the recipient’s chosen university.

-The Christopher Wellington Moore Memorial Scholarship is open to newly graduating Skyline seniors who have been accepted to a 4 year university pursuing a degree in music or education.
+The Christopher Wellington Moore Memorial Scholarship is open to newly graduating seniors at Oakland High School and McClymonds High School in Oakland, CA who have been accepted to a 4 year university pursuing a Bachelor’s degree in music or education.
 Eligible applicants must have a 2.5 GPA or higher.

 Please follow these steps in order to apply: